|<||Ian Robinson - Bespoke Gems|

 |Precision Cut in the UK|

 The ruby or sapphire imposter, magnetium aluminium oxide MgAl2O4.
 Spinel has been rather underrated though is now growing in popularity.
 Its optical properties so similar to sapphire that before sophisticated analysis they were confused.
 Indeed the world's best known ruby is probably The Black Prince's Ruby, the centerpiece of England's state crown.
 This is however not ruby but a large spinel.
 Natural spinel is quite expensive though not as steep as sapphire.
 Again it is also available lab-grown in a range of colours.
-Cuts and polishes very much like sapphire.
+I feel that the surface lustre of spinel exceeds that of sapphire.